-The MLKDC Board's term was initially extended to 9 September 2022 with a further extension offered and accepted, to extend their tenure to 9 February 2023.
+The MLKDC Board's term was initially extended to 9 September 2022 with further extensions offered and accepted, to extend its tenure to 30 September 2023.

-TEO have commissioned a recruitment exercise to appoint an additional 4 Board members in 2022/23.
+TEO commissioned a recruitment exercise to appoint a number of new board members in 2022-23.
+No appointments have been made to date.

 The Board supports the delivery of effective corporate governance and operates within best practice guidelines set out in the 'Corporate Governance Code of Good Practice (NI) issued under DAO (DFP) 06/13 in April 2013'.
-The Board takes an objective long-term view of the business of the organisation, leading its strategic planning process and supporting the Accounting Officer in meeting their corporate governance responsibilities.
+The Board takes an objective long-term view of the business of the organisation, leading its strategic planning process and supporting the Accounting Officer in meeting its corporate governance responsibilities.